 “They have gone through the experience of being incredibly empowered, and that that has gone across age ranges, across the community, across geography,” he says.
 “I’m proud of the stuff that GetUp! has done that’s cultural, not just political, like the Aboriginal reconciliation.”

 Forming and running the group was a learning experience for Heimans and the rest of GetUp!’s staff.

 “We were surprised by how viciously we were attacked by the Howard Government and parts of the media,” he explains.
 “If we had our time again, we would have probably been more aware of how new this concept was.

 “I don’t know how much of this was cynicism or genuine concern, but it took a long time for people to understand that this was not a party, it was not a stalking horse for a party, but it was a progressive movement.
 We wanted to pull together all progressives.
 That is what allowed us to work with everyone from Malcolm Fraser to Bill Shorten to Bob Brown.

 “I think the other lesson is to trust your membership.
 You can’t force the development of an online community; growth has to happen organically.

 “Some of the things GetUp! has done haven’t pleased everybody, but they have still been the right decisions.
-GetUp! has been very careful about who it partnered with to maintain its nimbleness and independence.
+GetUp! has been very careful about who is partnered with to maintain its nimbleness and independence.
 We haven’t formed big, general coalitions we’ve only collaborated on specific campaigns.
-But I know there are some people in the non-government organisation community who wish GetUp! would act more like other NGOs.”
+But I know there are some people in the non-government organization community who wish GetUp! would act more like other NGOs.”

-Heimans has parlayed the skills and lessons learned into a new venture, avaaz.org, an international online activist group which claims to have acquired more than 3.5 million members since its launch in January 2007.
+Heimans has parlayed the skills and lessons learned into a new venture, avaaz.org, an international online activist group that claims to have acquired more than 3.5 million members since its launch in January 2007.